Bassist/composer

 compose a soundtrack for Animatique,

 six short films by sculptor David Beck.
-The films (and
+The

-soundtrack) received acclaim as part of Beck's
+films (and soundtrack) received acclaim as

-In 2004, Noertker continued working with
+In 2004, Noertker continued

-living artists.
-At a February happening
+working with living artists.
+At a

-at San Francisco's ICAN Gallery, Moxie debuted
+February happening at San Francisco's ICAN

-new open-ended compositions and improvisations
+compositions and improvisations in

 interactions with live painters (Tan Khanh,